VES CLI Utility

 Since the App VESkeys are stored in the Primary Vault, this option is intended to be used in conjunction with -A.

-If used with -f modifier - the App VESkey will be saved to the file that can be used later with -uf FILE.
+If used with the -f modifier – the App VESkey will be saved to the file that can be used later with -uf FILE.

--A LOGIN, --primary=LOGIN
+-A LOGIN, --primary-account=LOGIN

 -T TOKEN, --token=TOKEN